 Compared with machine learning or signal processing algorithms of conventional algo trading strategies, High Frequency Trading systems can be surprisingly simple.
 They need not attempt to predict future prices.
 They know the future prices already.
 Or rather, they know the prices that lie in the future for other, slower market participants.
 Recently we got some contracts for simulating HFT systems in order to determine their potential profit and maximum latency.
 This article is about testing HFT systems the hacker’s way.
 Continue reading “Hacking a HFT system”

 Despite the many interesting features of options, private traders rarely take advantage of them (of course I’m talking here of serious options, not binary options).
 Maybe options are unpopular due to their reputation of being complex.
-Or because they are unsupported by most trading software tools.
-Or due to the price tags of the few tools that support them and of the historical data that you need for algorithmic trading.
-Whatever – we recently did several programming contracts for options trading systems, and I was surprised that even simple systems seemed to produce relatively consistent profit.
+Or because they are unsupported by most trading software.
+Or due to the price tags of the few options trading tools and of the historical data that you need for algorithmic trading.
+Whatever – we recently did several programming contracts for algorithmic options trading systems, and I was surprised that even simple systems seemed to produce relatively consistent profit.
 Especially selling options appears more lucrative than trading ‘conventional’ instruments.
 This article is the first one of a mini-series about earning money with algorithmic options trading.
 Continue reading “Algorithmic Options Trading 1”